ibm-cloud-docs/billing-usage/manage_billing.md

 ## Making a payment
 {: #makepayment}

 You can make a one-off payment at any time.
 The payment can be for the full balance or a partial amount.
-The details that you enter for the payment are not recorded.
+The details that you enter for the payment aren't recorded.
 Complete the following steps to make a one-off payment:

 1. From the menu bar, click **Manage** > **Billing and Usage** > **Make a Payment**.
 2. In the **Payment Amount** field, enter the amount that you want to pay.